Dan Stryzinski

-Daniel Thomas Stryzinski (born May 15, 1965) is an American former professional football punter who played fourteen seasons in the National Football League (NFL).
+Daniel Thomas Stryzinski (born May 15, 1965) is an American former professional football player who was a punter for 14 seasons in the National Football League (NFL).
+He played college football for the Indiana Hoosiers.
 He played in Super Bowl XXXIII as a member of the Atlanta Falcons.

 Originally from Vincennes, Indiana, Stryzinski has called Atlanta his home for the last 15 years.
 Stryzinski has a Finance and Management degree from Indiana University.
 After college, he pursued his dream of playing football in the NFL and after 14 years (6 with the Atlanta Falcons) he retired.
 With retirement came the time and ability to pursue another passion of his, cars, and he has been in the automotive business for years now.
 Stryzinski is married with two children and enjoys riding his motorcycle, golfing, tennis, and deer hunting.